jamie-pate/FuseBoxFreedom/README.md

 GOOD NEWS EVERYBODY!
 ----

-FuseBoxFreedom increased the speed of my Fusebox 4.1 XML.CFM project 5x!
+FuseBoxFreedom increased the speed of my Fusebox 4.1 XML.CFM project ~~5x~~ 30% - 2.5x

-That's right.
-Page loads went down from minimum 1200ms to minimum 250ms!
+Page loads went down from minimum ~~1200ms~~ 366ms to minimum 250ms!
 This is not even including parse time.

 NOTES: